collective/collective.xmpp.chat/README.rst

 XMPP integration with Plone is provided by the `collective.xmpp.core`_ package.
 Please refer to its README on how to set it up.

-Alternatively you can also use the buildout included in this package.
+You can use the buildout at `collective.xmpp.buildout`_.

+The buildout in this egg is used for development purposes.

 You'll need to have a working XMPP server and access to the administration account on the server.